Catchouli-old/Volumetrics/exercises/exercise_1.md

 ### 1.2 - Draw a circle

-Modify the default shader to draw a circle.
+Modify your shader to draw a circle.
 By checking if the position of the current pixel is within the bounds of a shape, it should be possible to draw any shape.

 ![1.2 expected output](https://raw.githubusercontent.com/Catchouli/Volumetrics/master/exercises/1/1.2.PNG)